mui/material-ui/docs/pages/blog/mui-x-v7-beta.md

 ## Charts

 Since the initial stable release of MUI X Chart a few months ago, we have been diligently listening to your feedback and focusing on refining the foundational charts to ensure they effectively cater to your diverse use cases.
-This includes bug fixes, doc improvements, and support for more complex scenarios.
+This includes bug fixes, documentation improvements, and support for more complex scenarios.

 ### Reference line

-The `<ChartsReferenceLine />` component enhances data visualization, providing users with a clear reference to better understand and analyze key data points.
+The `ChartsReferenceLine` component enhances data visualization, providing users with a clear reference to better understand and analyze key data points.

 <img alt="Charts reference line" src="/static/blog/mui-x-v7-beta/charts-reference-line.png" width="1200" height="840" loading="lazy" />

 You can find more details on its [documentation](https://next.mui.com/x/react-charts/axis/#reference-line).

-## Date Pickers
+## Date and Time Pickers

 The focus has been mostly on developing the highly anticipated new components, DateTimeRangePicker and TimeRangePicker, alongside a significant effort to enhance accessibility in the fields, ensuring that our components are as inclusive and user-friendly as possible.